What is Off Page SEO?

 However, not everything is so simple.
 First of all because (as far as I know) nobody has shown that this is always the case, so it is possible that they will transfer (even if it is a part) these benefits.

 In addition, each link, of whatever kind, is an opportunity to get visitors, who are usually of better quality (more relevant to your offer) than organic visitors.

 And finally, nofollow links are necessary to have a natural profile and decrease the risk of being penalized.
 It would not be logical that most of your links are dofollow.

 Off Page SEO Techniques:

 those links which are created naturally when other pages link to yours on their own initiative.
 They are usually the most beneficial, but also the most difficult to obtain.
-Creating a natural or organic links is the most important way in Off Page Optimization.
+Creating natural or organic links is the most important way in Off Page Optimization.

 - Natural or Organic Links: those links which are created naturally when other pages link to yours on their own initiative.
 They are usually the most beneficial, but also the most difficult to obtain.
-Creating a natural or organic links is the most important way in Off Page Optimization.
+Creating natural or organic links is the most important way in Off Page Optimization.

 - Guest blogging: Guest Blogging consists of publishing articles on third-party websites, and it is one of the best tactics for obtaining links since (if the article is of quality) in addition to getting one or several links you can generate direct traffic.

 The process is relatively simple: it is about finding the most popular and relevant blogs in your niche and identifying those that accept the publication of guest articles.

 In exchange for your article you usually get a link to your page in the author’s biography at the end of the article, and sometimes even one or two links in the content of the article.